Velocidex/velociraptor-docs/content/blog/html/2018/08/20/velociraptor_artifacts/_index.md

 implement many artifacts this way provides us with unprecedented flexibility and enables rapid response to evolving threats.

-Let\'s looks at some artifacts that demonstrate this flexiblity.
+Let\'s looks at some artifacts that demonstrate this flexibility.

 Parsing debian packages.
 ------------------------